Foods High in Magnesium

 The research is early on magnesium and sleep, there’s one interesting study which shows magnesium to increase sleep quality and decrease time to sleep in those with insomnia (3).

-Magnesium Can Boost Exercise Performance
+Boost Exercise Performance

 Magnesium increases exercise performance by helping your body produce energy.
 It’s been shown that our body needs 10-20% more magnesium during exercise than when at rest (4).